Help, a communication gradient

 Beliefs arise early

-Beliefs can arise at any time in our lives.
-And the foundations for this are usually laid very early.
-If a child's childish logic does not only form beliefs from what they have experienced and heard, which support them in their development, the ideal basis for the emergence of a bustle is present.
+Beliefs can arise at any time in our life.
+And the foundations for this are usually laid very early on.
+If a child, in his childlike logic, not only forms convictions from what has been experienced and heard in each case, which support him in his development, the ideal basis for the emergence of a hustle and bustle is present.

 Out of a mixture of limiting beliefs, limiting values, and unfavorable strategies, a sabotage program that can be very affectionate is disrupted in this way and evolves into adulthood.